ubilab-escape/first-door/README.md

 	* 4x4 matrix keypad
 	* ESP32
 ### Software ###
-The used software is found under
+The used software is found under *first-door/Final Code/First_Puzzle_final/*.
+The needed MQTT commands are:
+* "4/puzzle" -m "{\"method\":\"trigger\", \"state\": \"on\"}" for activating the puzzle
+* "4/puzzle" -m "{\"method\":\"trigger\", \"state\": \"off\"}" for deactivating the puzzle

 ## First Door ##
 ### Stage ###
-Door between anteroom and labroom
-Door should open after solving the first puzzle and close after all participants entered the labroom.
-Finally, it should open again, after prototype was placed back, so that the participants can escape.
+This is the door between anteroom and labroom.
+This door should open after solving the first puzzle and close after all participants entered the labroom.
+After the participants were able to solve all other riddles the door should open again to let the players escape.

-### Idea ###
+### Concept and Idea ###
 * sliding door with toothbelt mechanism
 * opened/closed automatically by step-motor
+* electromechanical switch detects closed and opened position

+Not implemented possible improvements:
 * electrical door lock
-* electromechanical switch detects closed and opened position
 * obstacle detection in closing area:
 	* variant 1: tracking of current draw (expected to increase significantly if an obstacle is present)
 	* variant 2: ligth barrier (ultra sound) / power measurement of motor

-### Material ###
+### Hardware ###
 * ESP32
 * stepper motor + appropriate driver
 * tooth belt